NGV Triennial – Coloured in 2020

 “Using the coloured carpet across the floor and balcony walls creates a physical and visual link between the corridor and balcony spaces and the entire installation.

 The use of carpet speaks to the domestic and architectural nature of Le Corbusier’s colour keyboards in their primary iteration.
 I used the Tretford carpet range for its extensive colour range and robust natural fibres.”
 Danielle Brustman

-Various colours of Tretford Roll were used in juxtaposition to the colours of the stained glass ceiling of the Gallery – brilliantly installed by C4 National Flooring Services, VIC.
+Various colours of Tretford Roll were used in juxtaposition to the colours of Leonard French’s stained glass ceiling of the Gallery – the carpet was brilliantly installed by C4 National Flooring Services, VIC.

 |Shape:||2m wide Roll|

 |Colours:||Diplomat Red, Double Cream, Steppe / Lipstick, Taupe, Anthracite, Khalka,

 Peacock, Apple, Midnight, Brilliant Blue, Jonquille, Bilberry, Orange Squash, Dark Chocolate,

 Cashmere (Marzipan) Damson, Indigo, Argun (Cashew), Shaman / Ice, Silver Birch, Blackberry,